hanabi/hanabi.github.io/Beginner.md

 ### 1 - Good Touch Principle

-* When a clue is given, the cards that are "touched" by the clue are highlighted by arrows.
+* When clues are given, we say that they "touch" cards.
+(On Hanabi Live, cards that are touched by one or more clues are given a special border.)
 * When cluing cards, we follow *Good Touch Principle* - this means that **we only want to touch cards that will eventually be played**.
 So, if someone touches a card that is already played on the stacks or a card that is already clued in someone else's hand, then that would be a *Bad Touch*.
 * *Good Touch Principle* is a powerful building block for logic and reasoning.
 If everyone only touches good cards, then players can greatly narrow down the possibilities for all of the clued cards in their hand!